outsinre/outsinre.github.com/_posts/2015-02-03-TeXLive-2014-Ubuntu-Installation.md

 	1. Copy "/usr/local/texlive/2014/texmf-var/fonts/conf/texlive-fontconfig.conf" to "~/.config/fontconfig/font.conf".
 	2. Run "fc-cache -fv".

 	"texlive-fontconfig.conf" file specifies the TeXLive fonts locations.
 Copy this file to home foler as per-user fonts configuration.
 The official site assumes "to ~/.fonts.conf" as the destination folder, which is depricated now!
 Details please refer to post [Per user fonts.conf file](http://askubuntu.com/questions/202389/per-user-fonts-conf-file "user home fonts.conf file").
 We can find in this post the new single user font configuration file location is `$XDG_CONFIG_HOME/fontconfig/fonts.conf`.
+For more details, please read the man page by command `man fonts.conf`.

 Test the Installation
 ---